ECronin1973/programming-for-data-analytics/project/README.md

 ORDER BY day_of_week;
 ```

-The following plot is generated from this query:
+The plot below was generated using the results of this query:
 ![Average Delay by Day of Week](plots/s29b_dbase_avg_delay_by_day.png)
-  *Chart shows the average delay by day of week (0=Sunday, 6=Saturday)*
+  *The chart displays the average flight delay for each day of the week, with 0 corresponding to Sunday and 6 to Saturday.*

 ### Distribution of Flight Delays
-This query retrieves all computed delays for histogram plotting:
+This query retrieves all computed flight delays to facilitate histogram plotting:
 ```sql
 SELECT computed_delay
 FROM flights_weather
 WHERE computed_delay IS NOT NULL;
 ```

-The following plot is generated from this query:
+The plot below was generated using the results of this query:
 ![Distribution of Flight Delays](plots/s29b_dbase_delay_distribution.png)
-  *Chart shows how flight delays are spread out across different lengths of time*
+  *The chart illustrates the distribution of flight delays across various time intervals.*

 ### Average Delay by Rainfall Bin
-This query categorises rainfall into bins and computes average delay for each bin:
+This query categorises rainfall amounts into discrete bins and calculates the average flight delay for each bin:
 ```sql
 SELECT CASE
     WHEN rain = 0 THEN '0 mm'